BenItBuhner/BenItBuhner/README.md

 - Both Anthropic and OpenAI Completion formats.
 - API key, provider, and model-level fallbacks, reducing error-rates *drastically*.
 - Proper tool-calling, mutli-media support, and streaming functionality.

-The coolest part as well, was that CrofAI, which has *tens of thousands of users*, deployed my Anthropic method in beta; thousands of users use this endpoint in production for the likes of Claude Code today, and it has shown to scale well thus far.

-## Agent Chassis: A Simple Agentic Chassis For Anyone to Build On Top Of (FastAPI, Python)

-This was a small project I worked on, and it essentially offers a simple and modular FastAPI framework, enabling anyone to create custom agent frameworks; people can use this (just as I have for Athena Cloud Code), and create their own agents with server-side persistence.
-It offers auth pipelines, database logic, server-side *and* client-side chatting/tooling methods, and much more.

 # Skills & Technologies